When you have an upcoming exam, you put everything going on your life beside and try to increase your studying time.

 Mobile apps help our daily life go smoothly, and sometimes they make our days better.
 Even to schedule something or plan your day or find a place to eat or travel, there are so many apps available to help to do those tasks.

-When studying, some apps make your studying easier, such as scheduler apps, timer apps which helps you to keep track and be organized.
+When studying, some apps make your studying easier, such as scheduler apps, timer apps which help you to keep track and be organized.
 Those apps pretty much help you to study more efficiently.

 However, when studying, having too many unwanted apps installed on your phone will make you distract even you more than looking at your phone.